ahbarnett/nufft-bench/README.md

 The complete package is at:
 https://web.eecs.umich.edu/~fessler/irt/fessler.tgz

+There is no version number; however, the `nufft` directory has the most recent modifications on Dec 13, 2016.

 All MEX files are included; no compilation is needed.
-The precomputation is very expensive (up to 100x slower than the apply when limited to one thread).
+The precomputation is very expensive in time and RAM (up to 100x slower than the apply when limited to one thread).
-The apply appears to be single-threaded and very fast.
+The apply appears to be a single-threaded sparse matvec done in MATLAB, and very fast.